Dale Carrick: Career

 Carrick had joined Raith Rovers on 30 January 2015 on a one-month loan deal.
 The loan deal was then cut-short on 11 February 2015 as a result of Carrick suffering an injury.

 On 8 July 2015, Carrick departed the Tynecastle club to pursue regular first-team football elsewhere with his contract terminated by mutual consent.
 Carrick then signed a three-year contract with Kilmarnock.

 After one season with Killie Carrick then signed for the West Lothian club Livingston in July 2016.
 On 26 January 2017 Carrick moved on loan to Scottish League Two club Cowdenbeath for the remainder of the 2016-17 season.
 Carrick departed the Lions in January 2018 and signed for Airdrieonians in an attempt to get more first-team football.
 He remained at Airdrie until May 2021.

 On 28 May 2021, Carrick signed for Scottish League Two side Stirling Albion.

+On 2 August 2025, Carrick signed for Stenhousemuir on a one-year contract.

 Scotland

 Carrick has represented Scotland at under-16 level.
 Carrick made his debut in an International Challenge match versus Jersey on 18 August 2009 and made four appearances in total.